COVID-19 Vaccine Information and Updates

 These educational components include experiences in the LEND Program of Pittsburgh, funded by the Health and Resources Services Administration, and opportunities at the University of Pittsburgh Graduate School of Public Health.
 An important component of the NDD training program is a community-based involvement in a patient advocacy group or government agency to promote understanding of patient and family needs and public health concerns.

-Mandatory conference participation includes a weekly Child Neurology Case Conference, regular journal clubs, joint didactics with Child Neurology residents, and NDD focused didactics.
+Core conference participation includes a weekly Child Neurology Case Conference, regular journal clubs, joint didactics with Child Neurology residents, and NDD focused didactics.
 Additional didactics, conferences, and learning opportunities are available and abundant.

 View the full Didactics and Conference schedule for NDD and Child Neurology residents.

-Exposure and mentored experiences in research are an integral component of the NDD program.
-This will be tailored to each resident.
-Research training begins during the first year of neurology training, can be continued during elective time in years 2 and 3, and can be pursued intensively in year 4.
 There are numerous academic and research opportunities available at the University of Pittsburgh, including clinical research activities within the division and at the University of Pittsburgh academic community that are rich and diverse.

 Benefits for NDD residents are provided through UPMC Graduate Medical Education and the Division of Child Neurology.
 All NDD and Child Neurology residents receive stipends, support, and perks.
 Learn more about the benefits package.